elexrieg/elexrieg.github.io/pages/about.md

 I love Christian Bale and Cillian Murphy (100% straight) from the bottom of my heart as they're fine actors who portray the meaning and the essence on the screen in the most unique way.

 ## Hobbies

 I like to game, code, listen to a lot of music, and make decent music.
 I also speed cube, current personal best is at <span class="cb">11.96</span> seconds.
 I watch a ton of movies.

 ### Favourite Games

 GTA V, Far Cry 3, GTA San Andreas, Minecraft, CS GO (not the best, but I was good), and FPS in general.
 On mobile platform I really do like Crossy Road.

-### Favourite Musician
+### Favourite Musicians

 My lastfm and spotify say them all, Hans Zimmer, Ludwig Göransson, and Joji take the first three places on the leaderboard.
+Regardless, checkout what I've been scrobbling (listening) too!

+{% include lastfm.html %}

 ## Socials